merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

   grep $k N06_kofam_hits.txt; \
 done
 ```
-The loop above searches for the KO of each of _nifENB_ in this file.
+The loop above searches for each KO of _nifENB_ in this file.
 When you run it, you should see output that looks like this:

 unique_id | contig_name | ko | gene_caller_id | modules_with_ko | ko_definition
 |:---|:---|:---|:---|:---|:---|